cBournhonesque/lightyear_backend/README.md

 # lightyear_backend

+Backend for the lightyear networking library:
+- frontend website for the client to connect
-Backend website to orchestrate game server + web frontend
+- backend server to orchestrate game servers, and generate ConnectTokens